Skip to main content

 Limited Access Controls

 Shared links create particular problems.
-A “anyone with the link” sharing setting means that a single forwarded email gives the recipient—and anyone they share it with—full access to your files.
-There’s no audit trail showing how the link propagated, and revoking access means regenerating the link and redistributing it to everyone who still needs it.
+An “anyone with the link” sharing setting means that a single forwarded email gives the recipient — and anyone they share it with — full access to your files.
+There is no audit trail showing how the link propagated, and revoking access means regenerating the link and redistributing it to everyone who still needs it.

 No Compliance Support

-Regulated industries face specific requirements around data handling that consumer tools simply don’t address.
-Healthcare organizations need file sharing that supports HIPAA requirements including access logging, encryption at rest and in transit, and Business Associate Agreements with the service provider.
-Financial services firms need to demonstrate compliance with SEC and FINRA recordkeeping requirements.
-Law firms must maintain client confidentiality under professional responsibility rules that consumer file sharing terms of service may actually violate.
+Regulated industries face specific requirements around data handling that consumer tools simply do not address.
+Healthcare organizations need file sharing that supports the HIPAA Security Rule, including access logging, encryption at rest and in transit, and a Business Associate Agreement with the service provider.
+Financial services firms need to demonstrate compliance with FINRA books and records requirements, including retention and supervisory review.
+Defense and aerospace suppliers must handle controlled unclassified information according to NIST SP 800-171, which specifies access control, audit, and media protection requirements that consumer platforms cannot satisfy.
+Law firms must maintain client confidentiality under professional responsibility rules that consumer file sharing terms of service may actually conflict with.

 Even businesses outside heavily regulated industries are increasingly subject to data protection requirements.
-The California Consumer Privacy Act, state privacy laws, and contractual obligations from enterprise clients all impose requirements on how you store, share, and protect data.
-Using consumer tools that weren’t designed with compliance in mind puts your business at risk of failing audits and breaching contractual obligations.
+The California Consumer Privacy Act as amended, a growing patchwork of other state privacy laws, and contractual obligations flowing down from enterprise clients all impose requirements on how you store, share, and protect data.
+Using consumer tools that were not designed with compliance in mind puts your business at risk of failing audits, losing deals during security review, and breaching contractual obligations.

 Inadequate Audit Trails

 When a security incident occurs, the first question is always: who accessed what, and when?
 Consumer file sharing tools provide minimal visibility into file access patterns.
 You might see that a file was modified, but not who viewed it, downloaded it, or shared it externally.
-This lack of audit capability creates problems beyond security incidents—it makes it impossible to demonstrate compliance, investigate policy violations, or understand how sensitive data flows through your organization.
+This lack of audit capability creates problems beyond security incidents — it makes it impossible to demonstrate compliance, investigate policy violations, or understand how sensitive data flows through your organization.
+It also makes breach notification decisions nearly impossible: without access logs, you cannot rule out exposure, and “we cannot tell” often obligates you to notify as though the worst happened.

 What Enterprise File Sharing Looks Like